-ARMS RULES COMMITTEE'S REPORT.

-- 24. Points of detail.-We now come to a number of miscellaneous points of detail and we propose merely to give a brief record of our conclusions. - 25.
-Restrictions on Revolvers.-It has been suggested by the military authorities that the restrictions on the possession of revolvers should be tightened up.
-We recognise that the unrestricted possession of revolvers might be a menace to the public tranquility; nevertheless, we do not recommend any tightening up of the existing restrictions which seem to be adequate.
-At any rate they have not been shown to have failed The existing restrictions should, however, remain. - 26.
-Revolvers of 303 and 450 bore.-Enquiry has been made whether the import into India of 303 bore revolvers should be prohibited.
+- 24, We now come to a number of miscellaneous points of detail and we propose merely to give a brief record of our conclusions. - 25.
+It has been suggested by the military authorities that the restrictions on the possession of revolvers should be tightened up.
+We recognise that the unrestricted possession of revolvers might be a menace to the public tranquillity; nevertheless, we do not recommend any tightening up of the existing restrictions which seem to be adequate.
+At any rate they have not been shown to have failed.
+The existing restrictions should, however, remain. - 26.
+Enquiry has been made whether the import into India of 303 bore revolvers should be prohibited.

 The military authorities see no necessity for the prohibition and we do not recommend it.

-There are, however, good reasons why the import of 450 bore revolvers which take service ammunition should be prohibited, and we recommend that such prohibition should be included in the rules. - 27.
-Rifles of prohibited bore-In regard to rifles of prohibited bore, we recommend that no prohibition is necessary in the case of those rifles for which service ammunition cannot be used and the ammunition of which cannot be used for service rifles, but we make this recommendation subject to any objections which the military authorities may wish to place before the Government of India. - 28.
-Import of Arms through Post.-It has been suggested that the import of arms should be permitted through the post office, but we think any general rule such as this would be dangerous, and accordingly we are opposed to the adoption of this practice. - 29.
-Retainers-The rules regarding retainers have been represented as inadequate, but no specific instances of hardship have been brought to our notice, and we are of opinion that no change is required. - 30-Carrying of arms on journeys by female members of licensee's family.-A proposal was made to us that licenses granted to the head of a family should be held to cover the carrying of arms by dependent members of the family, particularly in the case of adult female members travelling alone.
+There are; however, good reasons why the import of 450 bore revolvers which take service ammunition should be prohibited.

+and we recommend that such prohibition should be included in the rules.

+- 27. In regard to rifles of prohibited bore, we recommend that

+Rifles of prohibited no prohibition is necessary in the case of those rifles for which service ammunition cannot be used for service rifles, but we make this recommendation subject to any objections which the military authorities may wish to place before the Government of India - 28.
+It has been suggested that the import of arms should be permitted through the post office, but we think any general rule such as this would be dangerous, and accordingly we are opposed to the adoption of this practice. - 29.
+The rules regarding retainers have been represented as inadequate, but no specific instances of hard-ship have been brought to our notice, and we are of opinion that no change is required. - Carrying of arms on journeys by female members of licensee's family.

+Carrying of arms on journeys by female members of licensee's family.

+Carrying of arms by dependent members of the family, particularly in the case of adult female members travelling alone.
 We are of opinion that the acceptance of this principle in such general terms might be dangerous.
 We think, however, that there is much to be said for the wife of a licensee being permitted to carry a weapon for purposes of protection on a railway journey, and we recommend that to this extent the proposal should be accepted. - 31.
-Sale by Agents-We agree that the practice hitherto followed by licensed dealers of employing assistants to conduct their business in their temporary absence should continue, and that it is unnecessary to take further steps to legalise it. - 32.
-Reciprocity with Indian States.-As regards reciprocity with Indian States, it has been proposed that reciprocal arrangements should be made in all matters connected with arms administration.
+We agree that the practice hitherto followed by licensed Sale by agents.

+dealers of employing assistants to conduct their business in their temporary absence should continue, and that it is unnecessary to take further steps to legalise it. - 32.
+As regards reciprocity with Indian States, it has been proposed that reciprocal arrangements should Reciprocity with be made in all matters connected with arms Indian States. administration.
 We recognise that unrestricted reciprocity is clearly impossible.
 Some States have no Arms Act or Rules, and in others the administration of their rules proceeds on different lines from those which obtain in British India.
 We could not with equanimity contemplate a large number of persons from Indian States coming into British India in possession of arms on the ground that they are exempted in their State.
 On the other hand our exemptions provide for the exemption in British India of a number of high officials belonging to Indian States, and we therefore recommend that the Government of India should endeavour to secure reciprocal arrangements with any State which can satisfy the Government of India that they have properly administered Arms Rules.

+- 33. We recommended that the same power be given to the District authorities, Commissioner in Sind and the District Magistrate, Karachi.